jbrennan/style/code_style.md

 Each method declaration should appear on its own line, below declared `@property` entries.
 Group related methods together and add a single line of whitespace between groups.

+It is not necessary to declare a private method before it can be invoked from other methods.
+A method might also be implemented later in the class, below the call site.
+You should always place the method implementation where it belongs.

 Finally, do not be abusive with the compiler:

 * A return type must be provided, even though this is not required by the compiler.